Wavelength-Filtered SI

 CL Imaging

-Select WL Filtered mode to designate enable the wavelength-filtered functionality.
+Select WL Filtered mode to designate and enable the wavelength-filtered functionality.

 Scan

-Select the Setup icon to access the DigiScan Setup dialog and define the signal parameters you want to collect, including the image width and height (pixels), plus pixel time of the individual wavelength-filtered images.
-We recommend capturing at least one additional signal to the CL signal.
+Select the Setup icon to access the DigiScan Setup dialog and define the signal parameters you want to collect, including the image width and height (pixels) and pixel time of the individual wavelength-filtered images.
+We recommend capturing at least one more signal than the CL signal.

 Wavelength-filtered SI

 Define one or more wavelength ranges by entering the Begin WL (nm) and End WL (nm) wavelengths into the table.
 Enter the values by selecting the + icon and completing the dialog.
 You may edit entries in the table by double-clicking on a value and overwriting the entry.
-Or you can highlight a row, then select the X icon to delete the entry.
+You can highlight a row and then select the X icon to delete the entry.

 Flow control